 We place one of these blankets silver side up on our mattress underneath the fitted sheet or mattress cover.
 It reflects body heat like you wouldn’t believe, instead of the heat being absorbed into the mattress.

 UltraFire Mini Cree LED Flashlight: FAVORITE!
 Here we go with another flashlight.
-At the time of this writing, this one is only $3.80 with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.